TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqlmi-perf-how-to.md

                 },
                 {
                     "value": "howto_apply_performance_recommendations",
-                    "text": "How to apply performance recommendations and optimize your database" },
+                    "text": "How to apply performance recommendations to optimize your database" },
                 {
                     "value": "howto_troubleshoot_perf_insight",